wdwzytc/plsdof_python/README.md

-Calculate the degrees of freedom for PLS with the "Lanczos" method, with details in section 3.3, Krämer (2011) [10.1198/jasa.2011.tm10107]
+Calculate the degrees of freedom for PLSR (partial least square regression) with the "Lanczos" method, with details in section 3.3, Krämer (2011) [10.1198/jasa.2011.tm10107]

 This code is just a translation from R code to Python code.
 Original R code is here: https://github.com/cran/plsdof